sontung1010/sontung1010/README.md

 - I'm doing [my master's degree](https://ece.engin.umich.edu/) at the [University of Michigan](https://umich.edu/) since August, 2023

+- I am a Research Assistant at the [ROAHM Lab of University of Michigan](https://www.roahmlab.com/)

 - All of my projects are available at [Portfolio Drive](https://drive.google.com/drive/folders/1vaCirOclUbUyTWjyfyp_fD1yUCtyca5a?usp=sharing)

-- Ask me about **Robotics, Artificial Intelligence, Machine Learning, Embedded Systems**
+- Ask me about **Robotics, Embedded Systems, Control Systems, Embedded Software, Electronics, Computers**

 - How to reach me **sontungcodedao@gmail.com**